-Within the music world of Japan, there are two acts that have gone down in history as legends and continue to inspire new generations.
+Within the music world of Japan, there are two acts that have gone down in the history of J-pop as legends and continue to inspire new generations.
 Let us introduce to you pop duo Pink Lady and composer Kitaro.

 Children also loved it when through children’s books they got step-by-step instructions on how to imitate the choreography of Pink Lady’s songs.
 Children and adults spent hours in front of the TV trying to learn the choreographies of Pink Lady.